 Why Adopt from a Shelter?

 Cats in need of a new home are often the perfect choice for first-time pet parents.
-Most of these cats have already lived inside, and therefore know the routines of a household like yours.
-Animal shelters provide a wide range of kitties to choose from, as well, allowing you to find a shorthair, tabby cat, male, female—whatever attributes your heart desires.
+Most of these cats have already lived inside, and therefore know the routines of a household.
+Animal shelters provide a wide range of cats to choose from, allowing you to find a shorthair, tabby cat, male, female—whatever attributes your heart desires.

 Many shelters also take note of the temperament of resident cats and keep a record of information for owner-surrendered animals.
 They then use this information to help you find your best match.
 Knowing what to expect, or at least what a given cat has been exposed to in the past, is another great benefit of adopting an adult cat from an animal shelter.